 Combine these strategies to build the most functional and sexy-looking midsection possible!

 6. BONUS: You Need A Program!

-To make solving all of these problems 100x easier for you, Mike created a specialized ab training program that will really push your limits and help make your six pack pop.
+To make solving all of these problems 100x easier for you we created a specialized ab training program that will really push your limits and help make your six pack pop.